systematic-magic/pmc-docs/docs/source/citation-data.rst

 - Check whether article page contains full citation-data (year; volume: pages).

 .. image:: /_static/pic18_cit_dat_check.png
-   :alt: Max number of authors
+   :alt: Check the original article

 - If full citation-data is not present on article page, then leave references as it is.
 No action is necessary.